Tuesday, November 26, 2024

 And while for some amateur runners, things may not go according to plan, while others may not even get to finish the race, there’re key takeaways for every single participant, which will no doubt set them on the right path for the future.

-Sweeping beach views: what we loved about the Absa Run Your City Qgeberha was the interesting mix of participants it drew; including the above pictured dog mom – as she reminded us that the best running buddy can be the beautiful creature on four-legs!
+Sweeping beach views: what we loved about the Absa Run Your City Gqeberha was the interesting mix of participants it drew; including the above pictured dog mom – as she reminded us that the best running buddy can be the beautiful creature on four-legs!
 PHOTO: NOWinSA

-While elite competitors such as the Kenyans Vincent Kibet Langat and Diana Chepkorir, who aced the 2024 Qgeberha competition to win the male and female races respectively were lauded for their exceptional performances on the day, Mpontsi’s story is a testament to the triumph of the human spirit.
+While elite competitors such as the Kenyans Vincent Kibet Langat and Diana Chepkorir, who aced the 2024 Gqeberha competition to win the male and female races respectively were lauded for their exceptional performances on the day, Mpontsi’s story is a testament to the triumph of the human spirit.
 In true nature of marathons and long distance races, she represents ordinary men and women who dare to chase their dreams often at odds with their grim realities.

 Looking at her slowly but surely make her way to the finish line despite the obvious cloud of exhaustion covering her, it was good to observe how this gave her a great sense of a accomplishment; that to her, this achievement meant she was as capable as the other top performers.
 What other better lesson that this!